vorakl/FakeTpl/README.md

 Being compatible with many shells at the same time, faketpl cannot use one of them by default.
 But it's not a limitation.
 It's a freedom of a choice.
 Just "include" it into your script which is written in any sh-like language and start using as a function.
 There are two options: include as an one-liner or as a script from the Internet.

-### As a one-liner.
+### ...as a one-liner.

-This is a simplest and the most reliable one.
+This is the simplest and the most reliable one.
 It doesn't require an internet connection but will be hard-coded once it's added.
-That defines a use case: when you need to integrate the fake engine with some existing script/environment once and use then without any requirements.
+That defines a use case: when you need to integrate the fake engine with some existing script/environment once and e then it without any requirements.
 So, just put this string in your shell code:

 ```bash
 faketpl() { export IFS=''; while read -r _line; do eval echo \"${_line}\"; done; }
 ```

 Yep, that's only one line, really.
-Nothing more.
+Nothing more! :)
 Then, send a text with templates to stdin like:

 ```bash
 (echo -e "Workers $(grep processor /proc/cpuinfo | wc -l)\nVirtualHost $(cat /proc/sys/kernel/hostname):${RANDOM}\nUsername ${SRV_NAME:-www}" | faketpl)
 ```

-If this command is run in a basic official docker container with Apline linux with only Busybox on the board, then as a result, you'll see something like this
+If this command is run in a basic official docker container with Apline Linux with only Busybox on the board, then as a result, you'll see something like this

 ```bash
 Workers 4